giacomoni/mininettestbed/README.md

 Download Orca and follow the repo's instruction to install it.
 Download PCC-Uspace and PCC-RL and follow the repo's instruction to install Aurora.

-Install python interpreter for Orca's agent using venv:
+Install python interpreter (3.5) for Orca's agent using venv:
+TODO: commands

+Install python interpreter for Aurora's agent using apt-get:
 TODO: commands

 ## Configuration